GreyCorbel/admpwd-e-docs/articles/Guides/Operations/Admin/Install.md

 Output shows details on operations performed - for bot AD schema update AND Extended Rights registration

 ### LDF files
-There are 2 LDF files:
+This is alternate way of AD schema extension - you can use it in case that for whatever reason, AD schema extension via PowerSHell is not possible.
+There are 2 LDF files to be used:
 * For [AD Schema changes](https://gcstoragedownload.blob.core.windows.net/download/AdmPwd.E/Schema/AdmPwd_Full.zip) - imports new attributes to AD schema and makes them available on computer and user object classes
 * For [Extended Rights definition](https://gcstoragedownload.blob.core.windows.net/download/AdmPwd.E/Schema/ExtendedRights.zip) - imports new AD rights definition to AD configuration partition